Drinking Alkaline Water: Health Benefits or Just a Hype?

 Regulate Acid Reflux

-In the US, about 20-30% of adults are affected by Gastroesophageal reflux disease (GERD).
+In the US alone, about 20-30% of adults are affected by Gastroesophageal reflux disease (GERD).
 GERD is a medical condition caused by the backflow of acid in the esophagus, leading to heartburn and gastrointestinal irritation.

 Alkaline water with a pH of 8.8 neutralizes pepsin (a digestive enzyme responsible for GERD), providing relief from acid reflux symptoms.
 By decreasing stomach acidity, alkaline water also supports digestive metabolism.